top of page

 Food & Beverage 3

-Besides the permanent stands, McLane Stadium also has mobile food carts that provide interesting food choices, such as Philly Cheesesteaks or French dip sandwiches, both served with kettle chips.
-A nacho stand offers $8 nachos, unless you choose to go big with the loaded nachos, in which case the cost is $12.
-In addition, McLane Stadium has stands from outside vendor Chick-fil-A, serving $10 chicken tender baskets and $8 chicken sandwiches.
+Besides the permanent stands, McLane Stadium also has mobile food carts that provide interesting food choices, such as Philly cheesesteak or French dip sandwiches, both served with kettle chips.

-In terms of drinks, McLane Stadium offers fans a choice of Pepsi and of course Dr Pepper products, as Waco is the birthplace of Dr Pepper.
-Souvenir sodas come in at $6; other choices are $3 bottled water and $4 Gatorade.
-McLane Stadium doesn’t offer sales of alcohol, but this doesn’t mean alcohol isn’t available on game days; just head to the Charlie O’s Restaurant beer tent across MLK Jr. Blvd., which opens three hours before kickoff.
+In terms of beverages, McLane Stadium offers fans the choice of Pepsi products and of course Dr Pepper products, as Waco is the birthplace of Dr Pepper.
+Souvenir sodas come in at $6.50; other choices are $3.50 for bottled water and $5 for Gatorade.
+McLane Stadium doesn’t offer sales of alcohol, as no alcohol is allowed or sold on campus, but this doesn’t mean alcohol isn’t available on game days – just head to George’s Party Zone across MLK Jr. Blvd., which opens three hours before kickoff.

 Like every great college football game, the atmosphere begins outside the stadium, and that means tailgating.
 However, McLane Stadium now provides what only a few campuses can do with their game day atmosphere, and that is “sailgating”.
 Tailgaters get to set up tents all around the stadium grounds, as well as on the shores of the Brazos River, and some even tailgate in their boats.

-Touchdown Alley is located across the Basin Bridge, opens three hours prior to kickoff, and closes about 30 minutes after kickoff.
-This area provides local radio and TV station coverage during pregame, and has food, beverages, and various activities to keep fans entertained.
+Touchdown Alley is located across the Basin Bridge, opening three hours prior to kickoff and closing about 30 minutes after kickoff.
+This area provides local radio and TV station coverage during pregame and has food, beverages, and various activities to keep fans entertained.

 The Bear Walk begins as the team buses roll up about two hours before kickoff; the Bear Walk provides fans with an opportunity to interact with the Baylor football team, with fans forming a pathway for the team to walk through from the buses to the stadium.
-In addition the incoming freshmen, known as the “Baylor Line”, also add entertainment by rushing out onto the field before the players do, running across the field starting at the southeast corner, and forming a tunnel for the Baylor football team to run through when the players come onto the field.
+In addition, the incoming freshmen in gold shirts, known as the “Baylor Line”, also add entertainment by rushing out onto the field before the players do, running across the field starting at the southeast corner, and forming a tunnel for the Baylor football team to run through when the players come onto the field.

 Neighborhood 4

-Another choice for beer and BBQ is Coach’s Smoke on Austin Avenue in Downtown Waco, and George’s Restaurant is also a popular place to meet before, during, or after the game.
-This restaurant has been serving Waco since 1930, and the crowds here are large, so be prepared to get there early.
-In addition, George’s Restaurant has a beer tent across MLK Jr. Blvd from McLane Stadium, if you just want to have a drink.
+Another choice for beer and BBQ is Terry Black’s on S. 8th Street in downtown Waco, and George’s Restaurant is also a popular place to meet before, during, or after a football game here.
+George’s has been serving Waco since 1930, and the crowds here are large, so be prepared to get there early.
+In addition, George’s has a beer tent across MLK Jr. Blvd from McLane Stadium, if you just want to have a drink.

 Fans 4